renzmann/renzmann.github.io/content/emacsd.md

 ## Goals {#goals}

-I use all three of the major platforms, in both GUI and TTY mode.
+I use Emacs 28+ all three of the major platforms, in both GUI and TTY mode.
 So this config is designed to work equally well for:

 | platform | terminal | GUI | ssh + TTY | Tramp |
 |----------|----------|-----|-----------|-------|